skorotkiewicz/DenoKvClient/README.md

 # DenoKvClient - Wrapper for Deno KV

-> [!NOTE]
-> I found a better project that supports almost all operations like Prisma for Deno KV, I recommend: [pentagon by skoshx](https://github.com/skoshx/pentagon)
-> When I created this project, I didn't know about it yet.

 A simple client wrapper for the Deno KV (Key-Value) store, written in JavaScript.
 This library provides a convenient way to interact with the Deno KV service, with support for creating, reading, updating, and deleting data.

 ## Installation